Your Ultimate Hot Tub Buying Guide

 Hot Tub Colors

-Extras: Steps, Stereos, Umbrellas, Cover Lifters
+Options: Steps, Stereos, Umbrellas, Cover Lifters

 Steps are a must – unless your hot tub is sunk in the ground, you’re not going to want to bellyflop into it more than twice, we predict.
 Stereos are nice to haves, although many people use their phone and a portable speaker, we know.
 Umbrellas and pergolas, ice buckets, cruiser tables, benches and stools – this is all based on how large your bank account is and how big your backyard is.
 Cover lifters are popular too, that way you can just move a lever instead of heaving a cover each time.